KenKundert/nestedtext/doc/file_format.rst

 **String items**:

-    If the first non-space character on a line is a greater-than symbol followed immediately by an ASCII space (``>␣``) or a line break, the line is a *string item*.
+    If the first non-ASCII-space character on a line is a greater-than symbol followed immediately by an ASCII space (``>␣``) or a line break, the line is a *string item*.
 After comments and blank lines have been removed, adjacent string items with the same indentation level are combined in order into